bvalarezo/rootkit/Report.md

     # make clean

 ### Driver
 The driver program is used to communicate to the core program from user space.
 This will interface the client and the core by accepting a series of command arguements.
-All of these commands should be ran in the *driver* directory.
+All of these commands should be ran in `./driver`.

     $ cd driver